top of page

 In 2017 I published a coffee table book of images of my home town of Milton Keynes, called Unexpected:MK, as part of its 50th birthday celebrations.
 It was sponsored by 15 local businesses and organisations and went on to sell 1,700 copies, and also led to me being interviewed on BBC Breakfast and various other TV and radio stations!

-I have recently won the People's Choice Award in the 2024 British Photography Awards, in the low light photography category.
+In 2024 I won the People's Choice Award in the 2024 British Photography Awards, in the low light photography category.
 I have also been Highly Commended in the International Urban Photographer of the Year Awards, Commended in the Scottish landscape Photographer of the Year awards, and received Gold and Silver placings in the International Epson Pano Awards.

 bottom of page